-The Ghost of Fox Hall
+The Memory of Fox Hall

-The lost world that has been my secret habitat over the past four years is that of the dashing and doomed Duke of Monmouth, Charles II’s adorned illegitimate son, who invaded England in 1685.
-My love affair with Monmouth, for I have to admit that this is what it has become, predates my time at Landmark and I have indulged in it in stolen moments, after childrens’ bedtime and on quiet Sunday mornings.
+The lost world that has been my secret habitat over the years is that of the dashing and doomed Duke of Monmouth, Charles II’s adorned illegitimate son, who invaded England in 1685.
+My love affair with Monmouth, for I have to admit that this is what it has become, predates my time at Landmark and I have indulged in it in stolen moments, after children's bedtime and on quiet Sunday mornings.
 The building which takes you to him is one of Landmark’s own, Fox Hall, in the undulating countryside near Chichester.

 Here in September 1680 Monmouth came both to try the exotic new sport of fox hunting and to campaign for the removal of his uncle, the future James II, from the royal succession.
 He was a sensation, dressed from head to toe in scarlet silk and exuding charm and charisma, he delighted the townspeople of Chichester.
 Little wonder that so many who despised his uncle saw him as the perfect alternative to succeed his father.